 Will I get to keep my Augsburg email forever now?

-No. Your Augsburg email account is tied to your AugNet account and when you leave the college your AugNet account is shut off.
+No. Your Augsburg email account is tied to your AugNet account and when you leave the university your AugNet account is shut off.
 Students will still be able to move to an Alumni email account like they can now.
 That Alumni account is also gmail but it is separate from the main Augsburg system.

 Can I use my iPhone/iPad/Android device with Google Apps for Education?

 Can I use Thunderbird/Outlook/Mac Mail with Google Apps for Education?